Higher Degree $t$-Hermitian Forms and Positivity-Preserving Contractions: The Different Representations of Classical Hermitian Forms

 In \cite{chen2025hat}, Chen \& Yang consider a slightly more general notion than that of $\widehat{C}$-eigenvalues, and say that $\lambda\in \mathbb{C}$ is an \textbf{$\boldsymbol{\widehat{H}}$-eigenvalue} of $\mathcal{A}$ if there exists a vector $z = [z_1,...,z_n]^T\in \mathbb{C}^n$ such that

 or equivalently

-\end{defn} Chen \& Yang then prove the following result, providing a spectral characterization of Hermitian positive definite hypermatrices. \begin{theorem}[Spectral Theorem of Hermitian Forms \cite{chen2025hat}] Let $\mathcal{A}\in \mathbb{C}^{n\times...\times n}$ be a Hermitian partially symmetric hypermatrix of even order $d=2k$.
+\end{defn} Chen \& Yang then prove the following result, providing a spectral characterization of Hermitian positive definite hypermatrices. \begin{theorem}[Spectral Theorem of Hermitian Forms]\cite[Theorem 1.4]{chen2025hat} Let $\mathcal{A}\in \mathbb{C}^{n\times...\times n}$ be an order $2k$ conjugate partially symmetric hypermatrix.
 Then there always exists $\widehat{H}$-eigenvalues (and hence $\widehat{C}$-eigenvalues) of $\mathcal{A}$.
-Moreover, $\mathcal{A}$ is Hermitian positive definite (semi-definite) if and only if all of the $\widehat{H}$-eigenvalues of $\mathcal{A}$ are positive (nonnegative). \end{theorem} In the next section, we will generalize this theorem to certain types of higher order $d+1$ hypermatrices in terms of the $t$-product (which we discuss in the following subsection).
+Moreover, $\mathcal{A}$ is Hermitian positive definite (semi-definite) if and only if all of the $\widehat{H}$-eigenvalues of $\mathcal{A}$ are positive (nonnegative). \end{theorem} In the next main section of this article, we will generalize this theorem to certain types of order $2k+1$ hypermatrices in terms of the $t$-product.